evesiphus/onvm/README.md

 ### CSV files for each experiment:

-#### Files omnipresented in all experiments:
+#### Files omnipresent in all experiments:
 * __tx_stats__: Statistics for the input traffic.
 The input traffic was generated and recorded using the [MoonGen](https://github.com/emmericp/MoonGen.git) traffic generator.
 The generated synthetic packets follow either pure 128 B or the Internet IMIX distribution (i.e., 64B: 512B: 1024B = 7:4:1).
 Please refer to the *tx_stats.csv* file in each directory to check the packet size distribution.
 Normally, the packet rate of IMIX should not surpass 4 Mpps (i.e., million packets per second).
 A sample tx_stats record is illustrated below:

 | Time | Device | Direction | PacketRate | Mbit | MbitWithFraming | TotalPackets | TotalBytes |
 |------|--------|-----------|------------|------|-----------------|--------------|------------|
 |  1686141358 |	Device: id=0 |	TX	| 0.33343282345416 |	943.37429415621 |	996.72354590888	| 339888 |	120205980 |

-* __rx_stats__: Statistics for the end-to-end throughput, which are also measured and recorded using MoonGen.
+* __rx_stats__: End-to-end throughput statistics are also measured and recorded using MoonGen.
 This file follows the same format as *tx_stats*.
 A sample rx_stats record is illustrated below:

 | Time | Device | Direction | PacketRate | Mbit | MbitWithFraming | TotalPackets | TotalBytes |
 |------|--------|-----------|------------|------|-----------------|--------------|------------|
 | 1686141399 | Device: id=1	| RX |	0.18560265302008 |	525.69664884533	| 555.39307332854 |	15963959	| 5653132404 |

 * __latency__: Statistics for the end-to-end latency.
-This is also measured using MoonGen, but by injecting PTP packets every second into the tx traffic.
+This is also measured using MoonGen by injecting PTP packets every second into the tx traffic.
 The latency is measured in nanoseconds.

 | Sequence no. | Latency (ns) |
 |--------------|--------------|
 | 188 | 3765443 |

-*__nf__: Statistics of individual VNFs measured by [Perf](https://perf.wiki.kernel.org/index.php/Main_Page).
-The interesting features include CPU frequency, l1-dcache-misses, and LLC cache references, and so on.
+* __nf__: Statistics of individual VNFs measured by [Perf](https://perf.wiki.kernel.org/index.php/Main_Page) (e.g., firewall.csv, bridge.csv, etc.).
+The interesting features include CPU frequency, l1-dcache-misses, LLC cache references, etc.

 #### Files specific to the ONVM platform
-* __nf_out__: This file is output by ONVM with the purpose of measuring the statistics of the individual VNFs on a configued SFC.
+* __nf_out__: This file is output by ONVM to measure the statistics of the individual VNFs on a configured SFC.
 Some interesting statistics include the TX/RX rates, RX/TX counts, TX/RX drop rates, TX/RX drops.
 The column names are listed as follows:
 > nfs[i].tag, nfs[i].instance_id, nfs[i].service_id, nfs[i].thread_info.core, rx_pps, tx_pps, rx, tx, act_out, act_tonf, act_drop, nfs[i].thread_info.parent, state, rte_atomic16_read(&nfs[i].thread_info.children_cnt), rx_drop_rate, tx_drop_rate, rx_drop, tx_drop, act_next, act_buffer, act_returned